pelatx/brackets-link-file/README.md

 - Hidden files toggle to show/hide them.
 - Fade in for image file previews.
 - Refactoring and modularization.

+v2.1.0 - Changes:
+- Improved CDN downloader:
+    - Library description and author.
+    - Library homepage and/or Github repository links.
+    - Library files are now browsable and selectable.
+It's possible to download only Javascript and CSS files.
+But to get the CDN url tag of any file type.
+- Support for CSS on CSS documents (@import).
+- Support for Font files (.eot, .ttf, .woff, .woff2, .otf) on CSS documents.

 ## Credits
 Icons from [Ionicons][ionicons].